 In the Fellow Application section you will be asked for the following information:

 - References – You must share contact information for at least two professional references.
-One of the two references should be your current or most recent supervisor.
+One of the two references should be your current or most recent supervisor who has observed you in the classroom.
 We will e-mail your references a link to an electronic questionnaire with six questions.
 References should be able to speak about your ability to succeed in the Fellow Program by providing examples of your work ethic, initiative, leadership skills, resourcefulness, flexibility, judgment, classroom management skills, and overall strengths and weaknesses.
 Reference responses are confidential.
 Your application is not complete until the two required references have responded.

 - Professional Experience – You will enter information for all of your relevant professional experience, including employer name, city, state, and country, as well as your title, employment dates, average hours per week and instructional hours (if applicable).

-- Professional Capabilities – You will answer a series of questions about your experience in the following areas: ESL; EFL; K-12; content-based instruction; teacher training; training of trainers; methods and techniques; materials and/or resources development; syllabus evaluation/design/development; curriculum evaluation/design/development; needs assessment; EAP, and in particular academic writing; ESP, for example, but not limited to law, STEM, business, tourism; instructional technology (CALL); testing and assessment development; TOEFL or IELTS test prep or scoring; and leading relevant extracurricular activities.
+- Professional Capabilities – You will answer a series of questions about your experience in the following areas: ESL; EFL; K-12; content-based instruction; teacher training; training of trainers; materials and/or resource development; syllabus evaluation/design/development; curriculum evaluation/design/development; needs assessment; EAP, in particular academic writing; ESP, for example, but not limited to law, STEM, business, tourism; instructional technology; testing and assessment development; TOEFL or IELTS test prep or scoring; and leading relevant extracurricular activities.
 In 70 words or less, you should provide specific evidence of your experience in any of these areas.

 - Essays, Lesson Plans, and Additional Documents –

-- Statement of purpose: This narrative (500 words or less) is designed to give the reviewers an idea of your motivation to be a Fellow.
-It is an opportunity to explain what you hope to contribute to the program and why you want to live and work abroad on a U.S. Government exchange program as a cultural ambassador and English language teaching professional.
+- Statement of purpose: This narrative (500 words or fewer) is designed to give the reviewers an idea of your motivation to be a Fellow.
+It is an opportunity to explain what you hope to contribute to the program as a cultural ambassador and English language teaching professional.
 We also want to know how you would assess your cultural adaptability and how this experience will relate to your future goals as an English language teaching professional.

 - Lesson plans: One ESL/EFL classroom lesson plan is required of all applicants.
 An additional teacher training module is optional; however, it is required if an applicant wishes to be considered for projects that are primarily teacher training.
 In both cases, these must be original lesson plans or modules that you have personally developed and used in your work.

-- Additional documents: You must upload your qualifying degree transcript and TESOL certificate and/or K-12 credential, if applicable.
+- Additional documents: You must upload the transcript for your qualifying graduate level degree plus applicable TESOL certificates and/or K-12 ESL state credentials.
 Failure to submit these will prevent you from being considered eligible for the program.
 In addition, you may upload any TESOL related professional presentations, publications, honors or awards, leadership activities, or other information from relevant projects you have led or contributed to.

 - Additional Experience Abroad – Please provide information about other relevant experience abroad.
 You will need to provide details related to country, purpose, type of position (study abroad, volunteer, presentation/conference, or other), and dates.

-- Health and Family Information – This optional section gives you an opportunity to tell us about health concerns or about any family members who would accompany you on a fellowship.
+- Dependent/Family Information – This optional section gives you an opportunity to tell us about any family members who would accompany you on a fellowship.
 This information may help us facilitate a successful match.
-Your answers to these questions will not preclude you from being considered for the English Language Fellow Program, however you may not be considered for certain projects due to special requirements or restrictions.
-All applicants should review the required Health Verification Form before submitting an application.
-In order to participate in the program, all selected Fellows must complete the form and receive medical clearance from a U.S. Department of State approved medical examiner.
+Your answer to this question will not preclude you from being considered for the English Language Fellow Program; however, you may not be considered for certain projects due to special requirements or restrictions.